sunita-mamgain/product-landing-page/README.md

-# Tribute Page
+# Product Landing Page
-I have created a responsive tribute page on Mary Kom by using HTML and CSS.
+I have created a responsive product landing page using HTML and CSS.

 ## Installation